 For personal finance management apps like Trakka, after a user signs up, they would have to connect their bank account to the PFM using Mono.
 Mono then returns the updated user data from the connected financial institution and provides the requested data at each endpoint.

 If more transactions are carried out after the initial connection via Mono Connect, they aren't returned as part of the data in the desired endpoints.
 To retrieve the user transactions in real-time, the personal finance management app will need to enable Data Sync.

 When Data Sync is initiated, we pull in up-to-date transaction/balance data from their bank or institutions with the user's account ID as an identifier.
 This allows the finance management app to track recent transactions and cash flow on a connected account.

-Also, for each time a business owner logs into the finance management app, Data Sync can be triggered manually to fetch new transaction data on their connected accounts and then show these insights (be it balances, transactions etc) on their dashboard when it is processed and ready.
+Each time a business owner logs into the finance management app, Data Sync can be triggered to fetch new transaction data on their connected accounts and then show these insights (be it balances, transactions etc) on their dashboard when it is processed and ready.

 Now, what if a customer returns a second time to borrow a much higher loan than the previous amount borrowed.
 How do you view their past transaction history and re-assess their creditworthiness without putting them through the repetitive process of sharing their statements multiple times?

 This is where Data Sync comes into play.
 For example, If Ada borrowed NGN50,000 in April 2022 and during the process, connected her bank account through Mono to share her transaction history with the lender.

 When she returns to obtain a loan of NGN150,000 in August 2023, all she simply has to do is log into the lender's app or website, and Data Sync will be triggered to share her updated transaction history with the lender in real-time.
 With this, the lender can then closely monitor the returned transaction data to underwrite her and determine whether to increase or decrease her credit limit.
 This also ensures that lenders are able to assess customers' creditworthiness easily and offer loans faster.